ENCCS/gpu-programming/content/13-examples.rst

                         :language: cpp
                         :emphasize-lines: 31,35

-.. solution:: Optional: compiling the SYCL executables
+.. callout:: Loading modules on LUMI

-   As previously, you are welcome to generate your own executables.
-This time we will be using the interactive allocation:
+   As SYCL is placed on top of ROCm/HIP (or CUDA) software stack, even running SYCL executables may require respective modules to be loaded.
+On current nodes, it can be done as follows:

    .. code-block:: console

       salloc -A project_465000485 -N 1 -t 1:00:0 -p standard-g --gpus-per-node=1

       module load LUMI/22.08